American Museum of Natural History: Rose Center for Earth and Space

 The Hayden Planetarium, connected to the museum, is now part of the Rose Center for Earth and Space on the north side of the museum.
 The original Hayden Planetarium was founded in 1933 with a donation by philanthropist Charles Hayden, and it opened in 1935.
 The AMNH announced the modern Rose Center for Earth and Space in early 1995, and demolition began the same year.

 The Frederick Phineas and Sandra Priest Rose Center for Earth and Space was completed in 2000 at a cost of $210 million.
 Designed by James Stewart Polshek, the new building consists of a six-story high glass cube enclosing an 87 ft illuminated sphere that appears to float, although it is actually supported by truss work.
 Polshek has referred to his work as a "cosmic cathedral".
 The sphere is known as the Space Theater.

 The facility encloses 333500 sqft of research, education, and exhibition space as well as the Hayden planetarium.
 Also in the facility is the Department of Astrophysics, the newest academic research department in the museum.
 Neil DeGrasse Tyson is the director of the Hayden Planetarium.
 In addition, Polshek designed the 1800 sqft Weston Pavilion, a 43 ft high transparent structure of "water white" glass along the museum's west facade.
 This structure, a small companion piece to the Rose Center, offers a new entry way to the museum as well as opening further exhibition space for astronomically related objects.
 The Heilbrun Cosmic Pathway is one of the most popular exhibits in the Rose Center.

 Richard Gilder Center for Science, Education, and Innovation

 Designed by Studio Gang and landscape architects Reed Hilderbrand, the Richard Gilder Center for Science, Education and Innovation opened in May 2023.
 The 230,000-square-foot addition includes six floors above ground, and one below.
 The Gilder Center welcomes visitors with a new, accessible entrance on Columbus Avenue that connects to central five-story atrium and creates more than 30 connections to the existing museum.
-The atrium's architecture is informed by natural processes like the movement of wind and water that shape geological landscapes.
+The atrium's architecture, described as cavern or canyon-like, is informed by natural processes like the movement of wind and water that shape geological landscapes.
 To achieve the continuous visual form, the atrium is constructed with shotcrete.
 The curvilinear façade contrasts with the earlier High Victorian Gothic, Richardson Romanesque, and Beaux Arts structures, but its Milford Pink granite cladding is the same stone used on the Museum's west side.